recommenders-team/recommenders/examples/03_evaluate/README.md

     * Arear Under Curver (AUC) - integral area under the receiver operating characteristic curve
     * Logistic loss (Logloss) - the negative log-likelihood of the true labels given the predictions of a classifier
 4. Non accuracy based metrics: These do not compare predictions against ground truth but instead evaluate the following properties of the recommendations
-    * Novelty - measures of how different an item is compared to the items that users have already known or interacted with
+    * Novelty - measures of how novel recommendation items are by calculating their recommendation frequency among users
     * Diversity - measures of how different items in a set are with respect to each other
-    * Serendipity - measures of how surprising recommendations are to users
+    * Serendipity - measures of how surprising recommendations are to to a specific user by comparing them to the items that the user has already interacted with
     * Coverage - measures related to the distribution of items recommended by the system.

 References: